Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 The random forest method, introduced by \citet{Breiman2001}, uses classification trees as building blocks to construct a more sophisticated method, at the expense of interpretability.
 The method grows a number of classification trees based on differently sampled subsets of the data.
 Additionally, at each split, a randomly selected sample is drawn from the full set of predictors.
 Only predictors from this sample are considered as candidates for the split, effectively forcing diversity in each tree.
 Lastly, the average of all trees is calculated.
 As there is less correlation between the trees, this leads to a reduction in variance in the average.
 In this paper, two free parameters are considered: the number of trees, and the number of predictors sampled as candidates at each split.
 To the best of our knowledge, random forests have only been applied to early-warning exercises in \citet{AlessiDetken2014}.

 \paragraph{Artificial Neural Networks (ANN)}

-Inspired by the functioning of neurons in the human brain, Artificial Neural Networks (ANNs) are composed of nodes or units connected by links (see, e.g., \citet{VenablesRipley2002}).
-Each link between two units controls the flow of information and is associated with a weight, which serves to activate the receiving unit if certain conditions are met.
+Inspired by the functioning of neurons in the human brain, ANNs are composed of nodes or units connected by weighted links (see, e.g., \citet{VenablesRipley2002}).
 These weights act as network parameters that are tuned iteratively by a learning algorithm.
 The simplest type of ANN is the single hidden layer feed-forward neural network (SLFN), which has one input, hidden and output layer.
-The input layer distributes the input values to the units in the hidden layer, whereas the unit(s) in the output layer compute the weighted sum of the inputs from the hidden layer, in order to yield a classifier probability.
-However, as neural networks grow in size, computation time increases exponentially and their interpretability diminishes.
-Despite ANNs with no size restrictions are universal approximators for any continuous function \citep{Horniketal1989}, discriminant and logit/probit analysis can in fact be related to very simple ANNs \citep{Ripley1994,Sarle1994}: so-called single-layer perceptrons (i.e., no hidden layer) with a threshold and logistic activation function.
-In this paper, a basic SLFN is used, with three free parameters: the number of units in the hidden layer, the maximum number of iterations, and the weight decay.
+The input layer distributes the input values to the units in the hidden layer, whereas the unit(s) in the output layer computes the weighted sum of the inputs from the hidden layer, in order to yield a classifier probability.
+Despite ANNs with no size restrictions are universal approximators for any continuous function \citep{Horniketal1989}, computation time increases exponentially and their interpretability diminishes as ANNs grow in size.
+Further, discriminant and logit/probit analysis can in fact be related to very simple ANNs \citep{Ripley1994,Sarle1994}: so-called single-layer perceptrons (i.e., no hidden layer) with a threshold and logistic activation function.
+This paper uses a basic SLFN with three free parameters: the number of units in the hidden layer, the maximum number of iterations, and the weight decay.
 The first parameter controls the complexity of the network, while the last two are used to control how the learning algorithm converges.
-The academic use of ANNs for crisis predictions has not been uncommon. \citet{NagMitra1999} is one of the earlier studies to report crisis prediction with an ANN.
-In the same vein, \citet{FranckSchmied2003} also used an ANN for predicting the speculative attacks in Russia in 1998 and Brazil in 1999, \citet{Peltonen2006} to predicting the Asian crisis in 1998, \citet{Fioramanti2008} to sovereign debt crises, and \citet{SarlinMarghescu2011a} to currency crises.
-More lately, \citet{Sarlin2013NG} used an ANN optimized with a genetic algorithm for predicting systemic financial crises, including the global financial crisis.
+The use of ANNs has been fairly common in the academic early-warning literature.

 \paragraph{Extreme Learning Machines (ELM)}